computerguided/beetle-battle/manual/manual.md

 <hr>
 <i>
 <p>
-Beetle Battle is a turn based game for two players played on a grid of squares.
+Beetle Battle is an engaging and strategic board game for two players played on a grid of squares.
 <p>
 Each turn a player places a 'beetle' on one of the squares of the board that is empty or contains beetles of the same color.
 When a square contains the maximum capacity of beetles, the beetles will jump-out and spread out to the adjacent squares.
 When these squares already contain beetles of the opposite color, these beetles are conquered and change color.
 <p>